-Where Members offer self-exclusion facilities, such as a player card, sales agents shall be informed (in writing) how the schemes operate and can be activated/removed by, or for, players.
+Where Members offer self-exclusion facilities, such as a player card, retailers shall be informed (in writing) how the schemes operate and can be activated/removed by, or for, players.

-Before new sales agents are allowed to sell Members' products, they shall be provided with training on responsible gaming.
+Before new retailers are allowed to sell Members' products, they shall be provided with training on responsible gaming.
 Tailored training may be provided to retailers depending on the range of products they sell on behalf of Members (i.e. specific training should be given to retailers providing EGM's).
 Preference should be given to specialist training providers for the provision of this training.

-Members shall, where applicable, regularly assess the feasibility of providing training to sales agents in respect of treatment referral and the subject of problem gaming.
+Members shall, where applicable, regularly assess the feasibility of providing training to retailers in respect of treatment referral and the subject of problem gaming.

-Members shall review the adequacy and effectiveness of sales agents responsible gaming programmes at least annually.
+Members shall review the adequacy and effectiveness of retailers' responsible gaming programmes at least annually.